2acoin/2acoin-mobile-wallet/README.md

 ### Integrating QR Codes or URIs

-TonChan supports two kinds of QR codes.
+ArmsVault supports two kinds of QR codes.

 * Standard addresses / integrated addresses - This is simply the address encoded as a QR code.

-* turtlecoin:// URI encoded as a QR code.
+* 2acoin:// URI encoded as a QR code.

-Your uri must being with `turtlecoin://` followed by the address to send to, for example, `turtlecoin://TRTLv2Fyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW`
+Your uri must being with `2acoin://` followed by the address to send to, for example, `2acoin://gunsHpae2kTGe64sLSDwcYNzkBS9gcarqVuoSsmXWSrxFsjsphE9UXCDnRaJ4cFn73LaL4wMQrvNeKNYWTvbucqR8wwsuK6fRU`

 There are a few optional parameters.